yasserelsawaf/Bike-Share-Data-Analysis/README.md

 - counts of each user type
 - counts of each gender (only available for NYC and Chicago)
 - earliest, most recent, most common year of birth (only available for NYC and Chicago)

+The Files:

+- chicago.csv
+- new_york_city.csv
+- washington.csv